In this event, you’ll join a live streaming tour and visit a real brewery located in Japan!

 Buy your tickets, get comfortable, and enjoy the virtual tour from your screens!

 - If you have purchased a ticket and cannot attend, you may cancel your order until two days before the event.

-- Because the beers will be delivered directly to the participants, this event will be exclusively for NYC residents.
-If you’re not NYC residents, you will purchase a ticket including no beer.
+- Because the sake will be delivered directly to the participants, this event will be exclusively for NYC residents.
+If you’re not NYC residents, you will purchase a ticket including no sake.